-Besides the cycle time, other processor design aspects, such as pipeline, execution order, branch prediction, and high-speed buffers (caches), are also important for the performance of the system.
-Each z114 processor unit core is a superscalar, out of program order processor, having six execution units.
-There are 246 complex instructions executed by millicode and another 211 complex instructions broken down into multiple operations.
-There are 100 new instructions that will help to deliver CPU-centric performance.
+Besides the cycle time, other processor design aspects, such as pipeline, execution order, branch prediction, and high speed buffers (caches), also greatly contribute to the performance of the system.
+The z196 processor unit core is a superscalar, out of order processor, with six execution units, 246 complex instructions executed by millicode, and another 211 complex instructions cracked into multiple operations.